Using Student Logins

 When satisfied with the selections, click "Save Access" at the bottom of the pop-up window to complete your changes.
 You will then need to scroll down and hit "Apply".

 Once the classroom access parameters have been set you will need to set up student passwords before your students are able to log in.

-Note: The system will automatically give the students an Id as a default to login.
-This Login ID will be the first name of the student plus their student ID that was uploaded with the roster.
+Note: The system will automatically give the students an Id as a default to log in.
+This Login ID will be the first name of the student plus the student ID that was uploaded with the roster.
 However, passwords are not automatically created.
 Before logging in students will have to be assigned a password.